diptomondal007/your-money/README.md

 ```

 #### Test with coverage report
-This is open a browser tab with graphical coverage report
+This opens a browser tab with graphical coverage report
 ```shell
 make test.coverage
 ```